 Warehouses are no longer viewed as cost centers where goods simply sit waiting to be shipped to a store.
 As retailers shift their distribution strategies to meet consumer demand for speedy delivery of online purchases, warehouses are evolving into profit centers that help retailers maximize revenue and differentiate from their competition.
+Companies similar to Primus Builders (https://www.primusbuilders.com) are really making waves in this industry.
 Part one of this two-part series explored the key drivers behind the industrial market’s strength, and opportunities for owners and developers of infill sites.
 This part explores why demand for cold storage facilities is also booming and highlights the disruptive technologies that will continue to transform the industrial property sector.

 Cold Storage is a Hot Investment

 Shifting consumer demographics and preferences are creating opportunities for investors in cold storage facilities.
 Consumers are dining out and demanding more fresh foods than in the past, and this has increased demand for cold storage space in urban areas.
 Further, grocers are seeing their businesses change, with more demand for prepared foods and accelerating use of online services.
 The aging population is also propping up demand from pharmaceutical firms requiring climate-controlled storage for medication.
 As these trends unfold, modern cold storage space is increasingly becoming in short supply.

 Cold storage has become a niche investment opportunity for those who understand the dynamics of the business and the more complex physical and mechanical characteristics of the buildings.
 For example, cold storage facilities are often leased to third-party logistics (3PL) companies that sub-lease spaces to smaller-scale users.
 These properties also benefit from less elastic demand drivers than more traditional warehouses — the amount of food and medication people require is about the same regardless of the state of the economy — so cold storage investments should be more recession-resistant than other industrial properties.